-- Violates any of the terms and conditions of the lease agreement;
+- Breaks any of the rules in the lease agreement;

 - Damages the property;

 - Does not leave the property after the lease comes to an end; or

 - Does not have a written lease, but pays rent monthly, and the landlord gives a 30-day notice to move.

 - Complaining about the unit or building that a building inspector determines is valid;